brannerchinese/rc_study_plans/sections/chinese_input_methods_linux.md

 ## Chinese Input Methods for Linux

+**20170328: It appears that what I am using is Chrome's own built-in input methods.
+I never installed a Debian input method and it seems unnecessary.**

  1. Intelligent Input Bus (ibus)

     > The Intelligent Input Bus (IBus, pronounced as I-Bus) is an input method (IM) framework for multilingual input in Unix-like operating-systems.
 The name "Bus" comes from its bus-like architecture. (https://en.wikipedia.org/wiki/Intelligent_Input_Bus, accessed 20170217)